 - Existing account holders are required to sign in.

 First time users will need to request an EthOS account from the Ethics Secretariat.
 Access to EthOS is not granted automatically.
 Once your request has been reviewed and approved by the Ethics Secretariat, you will receive system generated email advising that your account has been created and providing a link for you to set a password.

 Fees for applications and amendment requests submitted for consideration by the AIHW Ethics Committee are based on the complexity and risk of the project.
-The current fee schedule is shown below.
+The current fee schedule is shown in Table 1.

 A quote on the fee payable for an application or amendment is a preliminary step.
 It is not an assessment of the quality or completeness of the application, whether it meets the Committee’s requirements and/or whether it is ready to proceed to the next meeting of the Committee.